Amankumar7340/Chesshub/README.md

 2. Share the Game ID with an opponent
 3. Your opponent enters the Game ID and clicks "Join Game"
 4. Play chess in real-time!

+## Technologies Used

+- Node.js
+- Express
+- Socket.IO
+- Chess.js
+- Chessboard.js

+## How to Use

+1. Start a new game by clicking "Start New Game"
+2. Share the Game ID with an opponent
+3. Your opponent enters the Game ID and clicks "Join Game"
+4. Play chess in real-time!